Summer Skin Care

 Body

-Give extra attention to your feet, elbows and knees when you use a peeling.
-In the summer the soles of the feet often have a hard time.
-Walking barefoot and wearing open shoes ensure that the skin produces more calluses.
+Pay extra attention to your feet, elbows and knees while exfoliating.
+In summer, the soles of your feet often suffer.
+Walking barefoot and wearing open shoes cause the skin to produce more calluses.

 Tips

-- Do not go directly into the sun after scrubbing, as the skin will be extra sensitive.
+• Do not go directly into the sun after exfoliating, as the skin will be extra sensitive.

-- Never scrub when your skin is burned; wait until the skin has calmed and healed.
-The Aloe Vera Gel cools and soothes the skin and is therefore an ideal after sun, even for the little ones.
+• Never scrub when your skin is burnt; wait until the skin has calmed and healed.
+The aloe vera gel cools and soothes the skin and is therefore an ideal aftersun, even for toddlers

 2. Hair removal

-In the summer we often sweat excessively due to the high temperatures.
-This can cause itching and an unpleasant body odor.
+In summer, we often sweat excessively due to high temperatures.
+This can cause itching and unpleasant body odour.
 It can also lead to skin rashes.
-When the armpits are hair-free, the chance of the above discomforts is reduced.
+When the armpits are hair-free, the chances of the above inconveniences are reduced.
 Some people find it annoying to shave their armpits.
-You can also cut the hairs short to reduce the risk of the above inconveniences.
+You can also cut the hair short to reduce the chances of the above discomforts or use our hair removal cream.

-Use an aluminum-free deodorant regularly and apply aloe vera gel to the skin as soon as itching or irritation occurs.
+Use an aluminium-free deodorant regularly and lubricate the skin with aloe vera gel as soon as itching or irritation occurs.

 Bikini line

-Never shave your bikini line right before going to the beach!
-The skin here is a bit more sensitive and prone to irritations.
-When you shave or wax the skin first and then expose it directly to strong sunlight, salt and chlorine, the chance of ingrown hairs, bumps and itching is much greater.
+Never shave your bikini line just before going to the beach!
+The skin here is more sensitive and prone to irritation.
+If you shave or wax the skin first and then directly expose it to bright sunlight, salt and chlorine, the chances of ingrown hairs, bumps and itching are a lot higher.
+So be smart and do it the night before you leave and soothe the skin with the aloe vera gel after hair removal.

 3. Hydrate

-- Always use a moisturizing cream after showering and/or scrubbing to maintain the elasticity of your skin.
-If you do not hydrate the skin sufficiently, it may dry out and feel tight and itchy.
-Use a day cream with SPF-20 on your face, neck and décolleté every morning so that your skin is sufficiently protected.
+• Always use a moisturiser after showering and/or exfoliating.
+If you do not moisturise your skin sufficiently, it can dry out and feel tight and itchy.
+Use a day cream on your face, neck and décolleté every morning to care for and protect your skin.

-- Use a rich, non-greasy night cream with active ingredients such as glycerin or shea butter that help hydrate and retain moisture.
-Many night creams also work to prevent wrinkles.
+• Use a rich, non-greasy night cream with active ingredients like glycerine or shea butter that help hydrate the skin and retain moisture.
+Many night creams additionally work to combat wrinkle formation.

 Tips

-- Cleanse your skin thoroughly every evening with a product that matches your skin type and pat it in the morning with tonic.
+• Cleanse your skin thoroughly every evening with a product that suits your skin type and pat it with toner in the morning.

-- Drink plenty of water.
-Beautiful skin starts from the inside; Drinking enough water helps you hydrate your skin.
-A quantity of 2-2.5 liters of water per day is recommended by beauticians and health experts.
+• Drink plenty of good-quality water.
+Beautiful skin starts from within; by drinking enough water, you help hydrate your skin.
+An amount of 2-2.5 litres of water a day is advised by beauticians and health experts.

-- Eat healthy.
-The skin is the largest organ of the body and is affected by what you eat.
-Therefore eat varied and fresh.
-Various types of fresh fruit and vegetables contain many different antioxidants that protect the skin so that it can shine!
+• Eat healthy.
+The skin is the body's largest organ and is greatly influenced by what you eat.
+Therefore, eat varied and fresh.
+Various types of fresh fruits and vegetables contain many different antioxidants that protect the skin allowing it to glow !

 4. Hair Care

-Too much sun, salty sea and chlorinated water can cause your hair to shine less, feel less soft, break faster, become frizzy and split.
-How do you protect your hair against this?
+Too much sun, salty sea and chlorinated water can make your hair less shiny, feel less soft, break off faster, become frizzy and split.
+How do you protect your hair from this?

-- Wear a cap, turban or a straw hat.
+• Wear a cap, turban or a nice straw hat.

-- Try to stay in the shade a bit more.
+• Try to stay in the shade more.